Prepping skills are the essential skills you should be learning so that you are prepared for emergencies and/or survival situations.

 Many foods can be grown indoors in a sunny window, in pots on a porch or balcony, or in small areas in the yard.
-Learn square foot gardening so you can grow more in a smaller area.
+Learn square-foot gardening, container gardening, or raised bed gardening so you can grow more in a smaller area.
 Just make sure to plant what your family eats.

 Read Self-Reliant Gardening: An Essential Guide to learn more about gardening skills.

 Once you have your edibles growing, learn how to harvest them, save some seeds, and learn to preserve all that food.
 I don’t mean in the fridge or freezer either.

 In the event of a grid failure, that fridge and freezer will not last long and that means wasted food.
 Instead, learn to use a root cellar.